Decompollaborate/ipl3checksum/README.md

 - Since the checksum algorithm is calculated on the first MiB after IPL3 (from `0x1000` to `0x101000`), then the library expects the passed ROM to be at least `0x101000` bytes long, otherwise the library will reject the ROM.
-  - If it is not the case, then pad your ROM with zeroes to that size.
+  - If your ROM is not big enough then it is suggested then pad your ROM with zeroes until it reaches that size.

 ## Installing

+### Python version

 First you need to install the library, one way of doing it is via `pip`.